-- Here's an example: let's say that by looking at the "neutrals" in an image, the color cast is too magenta; add green to correct the improper color balance. - However, this is over-simplifying things a bit, because in the "real world" true primary colors don't exist: Bottom line, you'll probably need to use two colors in your RGB settings in Photoshop to correct your image.
-As an example, let's say your image has an orange cast (which is Red + Yellow) you would add a combination of Blue + Cyan (the complementary colors) to correct (I'll show you "real world" examples shortly). - Rules are made to be broken, so you should know that the "Neutral rule" doesn't always apply - a sunset is a perfect example, as it needs to stay nice and warm.
+- 3. Here's an example: let's say that by looking at the "neutrals" in an image, the color cast is too magenta; add green to correct the improper color balance. - 4.
+However, this is over-simplifying things a bit, because in the "real world" true primary colors don't exist: Bottom line, you'll probably need to use two colors in your RGB settings in Photoshop to correct your image.
+As an example, let's say your image has an orange cast (which is Red + Yellow) you would add a combination of Blue + Cyan (the complementary colors) to correct (we'll work on "real world" examples shortly). - 5.
+Rules are made to be broken, so you should know that the "Neutral rule" doesn't always apply - a sunset is a perfect example, as it needs to stay nice and warm.

-Want a free printable JPG of the Color Wheel (and other free "post-processing "resources for photographers)?
-Go to: http://www.wattsdigital.com/freecolorwheelstuff.html
+For a free printable JPG of the Color Wheel (and other free "post-processing" resources for photographers), go to https://wattsdigital.com/free-useful-downloads (or use the QR Code below)